sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
-trie is essentially the n-arry tree. generally used for prefix or suffix string.
+trie is essentially the n-ary tree. generally used for prefix or suffix string.
 This topic is not hard and can be used similarly as dfs/bfs... bits are often using trie for xor, and... trie is important since it is the base data structure for recommendation system such as google search, amazon recommendation et al.